Process Safety and

 Education and Drills for Disaster Prevention

 Nippon Soda provides a variety of process safety and disaster prevention training for employees to acquire the knowledge and skills to ensure their safety.
-We will continue to promote safety and disaster prevention activities with the aim of further improving our safety and disaster prevention activities to achieve the target of “no major accidents at facilities.”
+We will continue to promote safety and disaster prevention activities with the aim of further improving them to achieve the target of “no major accidents at facilities.”

 Each worksite and department conducts continuous education and training in accordance with the CSR action plan.
 Furthermore, for new employees assigned to our manufacturing sites, we provide manufacturing training programs as a form of new employee training.
 These programs include experiential education and training related to safety and basic work practices.
 Moreover, in addition to among new employees, we are also working to improve safety awareness by extending our educational programs to employees in various other positions.